dapr/samples/vscode-dev-setup/README.md

 Dapr provides a simple way to develop an application built from a single component: install Dapr and your development tools on a machine (physical machine, virtual machine, or container), then debug the application using the Dapr CLI.

 If your application is composed of multiple components, especially when multiple platforms and languages are required, then additional setup is needed in order to debug the whole application.
-For example, if a web application written in node.js is posting messages to Dapr's pub/sub servce, and a separate Python app is processing those messages, you will have to run and debug two separate components.
-Depending on your application, putting all frameworks and tools on a single development machine may make sense, or you may need to separate each component onto it's own isolated development machine.
+For example, if a web application written in Node.js is posting messages to Dapr's pub/sub service, and a separate Python app is processing those messages, you will have to run and debug two separate components.
+Depending on your application, putting all frameworks and tools on a single development machine may make sense, or you may need to separate each component onto its own isolated development machine.

 ### Development Containers